 But I decided to eat a mostly healthy vegan diet based on the book “Thrive” by Brendan Brazier and monitor the effects.
 I didn’t do a detailed analysis involving blood tests like I did with the Paleo Diet, but instead just weighed myself and observed how I felt.

-I felt no different eating vegan that I did eating my regular (also healthy) diet.
+I felt no different eating vegan than I did eating my regular (also healthy) diet.
 I felt good off the vegan diet, and I felt good on the vegan diet.
 No difference.

 Sticking to the diet was easier than I’d anticipated.
 I didn’t feel like I was missing anything important and didn’t have any cravings for meat, milk, butter, or anything else that I’d eliminated.
 Of course it would have been nice to eat those things, but not because I felt I “needed” them.